Here’s the Jazzfuel rundown of 10 of the best jazz magazines from around the world that you can still read in a physical format.

 Check it out at musicajazz.it

-Discover: our list of the best jazz clubs in Italy
+Discover: our list of the best jazz clubs in Italy and our pick of the most famous Italian jazz musicians ever.

 Published 6 times per year, this Dutch jazz magazine pays attention to a wide range of jazz from the international and domestic scene.